Sub-Projects

 RP7: Investigation of in-game craving and game-immanent factors in computer games and online gambling in a semi-natural setting and biofeedback-guided cue exposure training

-RP7 investigates gambling-immanent factors in computer game and online gambling disorders and aims to uncover similarities, differences and interactions between the two disorders.
+RP7 investigates gambling-immanent factors in gaming and online gambling disorders and aims to uncover similarities, differences and interactions between the two disorders.
 One focus is on the modification of addiction-specific responses through biofeedback-guided cue exposure training (CET).
 The study consists of two parts: In the first part, craving, emotional arousal and skin conductance responses (SCR) are measured in individuals with inconspicuous or pathological use of computer games or gambling.
 In the second part, participants undergo biofeedback-guided CET to reduce addiction-related reactions, with various measures being collected before and after the training.

 Read more